-- Student must be enrolled in nine (9) semester hours or more of TJC courses per semester and have completed 15 hours of ASL-related coursework.
+- Students must be enrolled in nine (9) semester hours or more of TJC courses per semester and have completed 15 hours of ASL-related coursework.

-- Student must possess a 3.0 overall GPA average in all courses at TJC.
+- Students must possess a 3.0 overall GPA average in all courses at TJC.

-- Student must supply a copy of their transcript to Laura Hill, sponsor of TJC ASLHS.
+- Students must supply a copy of their transcript to Laura Hill, sponsor of TJC ASLHS.

-- Student may not be on disciplinary probation as a result of a violation of the TJC Student Code of Conduct.
+- Students may not be on disciplinary probation as a result of a violation of the TJC Student Code of Conduct.

-- Student must follow TJC ITP policy and pay the $20 annual dues.
+- Students must follow TJC ITP policy and pay the $20 annual dues.
 This will cover our chapter dues and other expenses necessary to run the honor society.